davidelng/davidelng/README.md

 ### Hi, I'm Davide

-- 🖥️ I've been coding professionally in PHP and Python for over 2 years
+- 🧑‍💻 I've been coding professionally in PHP, JS and Python for over 3 years
 - 🌱 I’m currently learning Go and AWS
-- 📃 Lately I've been using Obsidian + Neovim to take notes
+- 🧠 Lately I've been using Obsidian and Neovim as my PKM system